-APPLICATION-Like all high-voltage fuses, these fuse units are intended to accommodate overloads, not to interrupt them.
-Accordingly, they feature fusible elements designed with a minimum melting current of 200% of the fuse-unit ampere rating.
-As a result, these fuse units have considerable peak-load capabilities; however, they should never be exposed to loading in excess of the peak-load capabilities listed in S&C Information Bulletin 210-190.
+APPLICATION-As with all high-voltage fuses, these fuse units are intended to accommodate overloads, not to interrupt them.
+Accordingly, they feature fusible elements designed with a minimum melting current of 200% of the fuse-unit ampere rating (for fuse units rated 100 amperes or less) or 240% of the fuse-unit ampere rating (for fuse units rated over 100 amperes).
+As a result, these fuse units have considerable peak-load capabilities; however, they should never be exposed to loading in excess of the peak-load capabilities listed in S&C Information Bulletin 242-190.

-Because fuse units having a nickel-chrome or silver element construction are not subject to damage by aging or transient overcurrents, it is unnecessary to replace unblown fuse units of either of these constructions in single-phase or three-phase installations when one or more fuse units has blown.
+Because fuse units having nickel-chrome or silver element construction are not subject to damage by aging or transient overcurrents, it is unnecessary to replace unblown fuse units of either of these constructions in single-phase or three-phase installations when one or more fuse units have blown.

-COORDINATION-These curves represent the total time required for a fuse unit to melt and interrupt a fault current and should be followed in coordination problems where fuses are applied as "protecting" devices.
+COORDINATION-These curves represent the total time required for a fuse unit to melt and interrupt a fault current, and they should be followed in coordination problems where fuses are applied as "protecting" devices.

 Any preloading reduces melting time.
-With respect to the "protected" fuse, the effect of preloading must be determined and adjustments made to its minimum melting curve:
+With respect to the "protected" fuse, the effect of preloading must be determined and adjustments made to its minimum melting curve when:

-- When close coordination is required - When, regardless of the preciseness of coordination, the protected fuse is subjected to temporary overloads
+- $\bullet \quad \hbox{Close coordination is required}$ - Regardless of the preciseness of coordination, the protected fuse is subjected to temporary overloads